sg2295/Sudoku-Solver/readme.md

 # Sudoku Solver
 ## Introduction
-This project is an agent capable of solving Sudoku puzzles of varying difficulties using a backtracking search, by combining depth-first search and constraint propagation.
+This project is an agent capable of solving Sudoku puzzles of varying difficulties using a backtracking search, by combining **depth-first search** and **constraint propagation**.
 The implementation incorporates heuristic functions to make educated decisions when choosing which move to make next.

 ### Sudoku Puzzles (The Game)
 Sudoku is a logic-based, number-placement puzzle.
 Each board consists of a 9x9 grid with a some fixed values.
 Each position, also called a cell, can hold a value between 1 and 9.
 A puzzle is completed when each position has been assigned a value, such that each value appears once per row, column, and 3x3 block of the grid.